GSO Test

 Implementation

-Our Computing curriculum uses the components of the Teach Computing curriculum.
-It is comprised of four strands: Computer Science, Digital Literacy, Information Technology and Online Safety.
+Our Computing curriculum uses the components of the Teach Computing curriculum which is comprised of different strands:

 Our facilities make certain that the learning environment is engaging and enables each child to access the lesson fully as each child has access to their own computer.
 Lessons are also enhanced by the use of iPads.